GabSPz/Interaccion-Humano-Computadora/Reflexiones/Gabriel/ProcessingHCI.md

 **By: Gabriel Sánchez Peraza**

-Integrating quality attributes such as usability, accessibility, and security into agile development projects is a constant challenge.
+Integrating quality attributes into agile development projects is a constant challenge.
 Although these aspects are essential for an optimal user experience, they are often underestimated or misunderstood because of the significant effort required to validate them.

 Key Lean UX practices that we applied during the two deliveries: